iglika88/Contemporary-LLMs-and-Literary-Abridgement/README.md

 Descrption of the materials:

-1. Protocols
+1. Evaluation Protocols

-Human evaluation protocols in the three examined languages (Bulgarian, English, and French):
+The protocols used for human evaluation in the three examined languages (Bulgarian, English, and French)

+2. Texts

+The texts used in the context of human evaluation

+3. LLM Prompts

+The prompts used for text generation by the implied Large Language Models (ChatGPT, GeminiPro, Mistral-Instruct7B and BgGPT)